dhague/vpower/README.md

 This project is designed to be run on a Raspberry Pi with an ANT+ stick plugged in, and will broadcast the calculated power over ANT+ so that bike computers and apps will see it as a regular ANT+ power meter.
-The project is designed to be open-source and highly configurable - for example, the BT-ATS which (first turbo supported by the project) not only allows for a correction factor so that it matches, say, a power2max on another bike, but also it can read from a cheap weather sensor and correct for air density.
+The project is designed to be open-source and highly configurable - for example, the BT-ATS not only allows for a correction factor so that it matches, say, a power2max on another bike, but also it can read from a cheap weather sensor and correct for air density.
 With these corrections, the calculated power is within 1 watt of a power2max power meter for durations of 10 seconds or more.

 If you're not bothered about the air density correction then you don't even need a Raspberry Pi - any computer running Linux will do (even a virtual machine running in Windows is fine) - all you need is a dedicated ANT+ USB stick.